World Cup prize money disparity is an obstacle to Equal Pay - NewsBreak

 Premier League's midseason World Cup break presents club bosses with new challenge in managing players

 As the world's best players travel to Qatar for the World Cup starting on Sunday, the Premier League is preparing for a step into the unknown.
-For the first time, the tournament is taking place in the middle of the domestic season and, for a period of time which will be defined by how well each national team performs in the Middle East, clubs like Manchester United, Manchester City and Liverpool have waved goodbye to their superstars at a crucial point in the campaign.
+For the first time, the tournament is taking place in the middle of the domestic season, and for a period of time which will be defined by how well each national team performs in the Middle East, clubs such as Manchester United, Manchester City and Liverpool have waved goodbye to their superstars at a crucial point in the campaign.

 Today at the World Cup: England squad meets migrant workers